-Finally, it is important to underline the limitations of this publication.
-We note that the resolutions pertaining to country situations and peacekeeping mandates analysed herein vary widely in context and over time.
-Additionally, although the thematic classification of the extracts is systematic, it is not absolute.
-Despite the constraints of the study, it is our intention that this work will open the door to further analysis and strengthen the incorporation of gender language and the inclusion of the intent of Women, Peace and Security into the geographic work of the Security Council.
+Finally, it is important to underline the resolutions pertaining to country situations and peacekeeping mandates analysed herein vary widely in context and over time.
+Additionally, there can be variations in the thematic classification of extracts.
+Despite these limitations in analysis, this is an important pioneering effort to examine the trends and amplify the call to strengthen the incorporation of language on women, peace and security in future country-specific resolutions.

-^{xiii} Formatting note: the emphasis (bolding) in the example extracts has been added by the authors.
+14 Formatting note: emphasis (bolding) in the extracts of each chapter has been added by the authors.